-Personal injury/product liability claims can be brought either by an individual or multiple plaintiffs in a lawsuit, provided there is a damage which originates from the same cause.
+Personal injury/product liability claims can be brought either by an individual or multiple plaintiffs in a lawsuit, provided there is a damage that originates from the same cause.

-However, this kind of liability can also be pursued by a class action depending on whether the requirements of the CRPA are satisfied or not, which means that there must exist a consumer relation.
+However, this kind of liability can also be pursued by a class action, provided that the requirements of the CRPA - notably, the existence of a consumer relationship - are met.